liangrog/cfctl/README.md

 # `cfctl` - a Simple AWS CloudFormation DevOps Tool
-cfctl is a command line utility tool that helps to organise and manage AWS stacks that created by using CloudFormation.
+cfctl is a streamline command line utility that helps to organise and manage AWS stacks that created by using CloudFormation.

 ## Reason of Creation
 **TL;DR**:

 I need a simple command line tool can
 - facilitates writing plain CloudFormation.
-- have similar mechanism like in [Ansible](https://www.ansible.com/) to manage parameters.
+- have similar fashion like in [Ansible](https://www.ansible.com/) to manage parameters (variables).
 - easy command to manage CloudFormation lifecycles.

 **Long story**: You can check out my article [From lmdo to cfctl, a journey of two worlds]().